 - In 2013 the Friends of the Storey Gardens were formed, a group of volunteers working in partnership with Lancaster City Council towards restoration of these historic gardens.o

 - In 2017 a grant was received from the Lancashire Environmental Fund to improve access and security.
 Upon completion of this work, the gardens were opened to the public on 26th March 2018.

-Click here for the story of The Tasting Garden from 1997 to mid-2019 and the people involved.
+Click on the image below for the story of The Tasting Garden from 1997 to mid-2019 and the people involved.

 The gardens are open to the public Monday to Saturday from 9 am to 4 pm.